Mgamerz/MassEffectModManager/documentation/merge_mods.md

 ## Deploying a mergemod with moddesc.ini

 All .m3m files will reside in the MergeMods folder of your mod.
 Mod Manager 7.0 adds the `mergemods` descriptor under the `BASEGAME`header.
 It accepts an unquoted semicolon separated list of .m3m files.
 You must also specify a moddir, though you may not have one if you are only installing an .m3m mergemod.
-In this case, you can set your moddir to '.'.
+In this case, you can set your moddir to simply `.`.

 ##### **Example moddesc.ini section with mergemods:**